Search results

 collectDefault :: forall a b f g.
 Distributive f => Functor g => (a -> f b) -> g a -> f (g b)

-A default implementation of collect
+A default implementation of collect, based on distribute.

 parTraverse :: forall f m t a b.
 Parallel f m => Applicative f => Traversable t => (a -> m b) -> t a -> m (t b)